richelbilderbeek/correct_cpp/faq.md

 See [my Travis CI tutorial](https://github.com/richelbilderbeek/travis_cpp_tutorial).

+## Why don't you use the latest GCC?

+If I like Travis CI install the latest version GCC, my students would have access to the latest and greatest.
+Installing `g++-7` on Travis CI, however, takes around 8 minutes on Travis CI.
+In [a 'hello' build](https://travis-ci.org/richelbilderbeek/correct_cpp_hello/builds/325027943) installing `g++-7` takes 433 seconds out of the total 494, which is 88% of the build time.

+Travis CI uses GCC 4.8.4, which does give access to C++11.

+I decided to trade off fast results for all my students, over access to the latest and greatest for the few that appreciate (and may even need) it.

 ## References

  * [1] Trevor Misfeldt, Gregory Bumgardner, Andrew Gray.
 The elements of C++ style.
 2004.
 ISBN: 978-0-521-89308-4.
 Chapter 2.3, page 5: 'Do it right the first time'